flexter1/kucoin_autoreger/README.md

 6) Get KuCoin account's UID

 It works via Selenium and https://anti-captcha.com/ extension.
 You need to refill it before starting the work.
+Also download chromedriver for your current Chrome version and system.
+Copy this to project folder.
+You can download it here: https://chromedriver.chromium.org/downloads

 Enter your API_KEY, prefer trading password and processes count in config file.
 WARNING!
 DO NOT ENTER MORE THAN 5 PROCESSES, OTHERWISE SELENIUM CAN START TO WORK UNCORRECTLY